Christian-Gennari/fullstack-booking-system/GUIDE.md

 1. Requests data using `fetch()`.
 2. Inserts that data into the HTML.
-3. Stores Base64 credentials in `localStorage` so you stay "logged in".
+3. Stores session tokens in `localStorage` so you stay "logged in".

 ---